 Opportunities may also exist for some non-business majors to enter the MBA program during the spring and summer semesters prior to enrolling in Business 500 in the fall by taking specified MBA courses that are not "prerequisite-based."

-Choose from one of five distinctive areas of concentration:
+Choose from one of six distinctive areas of concentration:

 Finance - This concentration provides a breadth of financial management expertise including corporate finance, the financial system and investment analysis.